cesaralonsogarcia/employee-tracker/README.md

 ## Description

-This is a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This is a command-line application to manage a company's employee database, using Node.js, Inquirer, CLI Table and MySQL.

 ## User Story